CodeItQuick/CodeItQuick.github.io/_posts/2023-11-25-TDD-The-Basics.md

 ---
 layout: post
 name: TDD The Basics
-description: Learn the foundations of TDD and testing
+description: Describes the TDD cycle, and a number of tips on how to improve your test code.
+The given/when/then format structures tests by setting up conditions, executing actions, and asserting results.
 image: simple_zombie.webp
 tags: theory all
 ---